Advanced Electrolysis (electro-cauterisation)

 Skin tags are very common and are mainly found on the neck, under the arms and in women they are common under the breasts and the bikini line.
 They often appear with a neck somewhat like a mushroom and vary in size.
 They can be smaller than a grain of uncooked rice or larger than a broad bean.
 They are mainly caused by friction, for example around the neck where necklaces and collars rub the skin.

-Moles can respond very well to Electrolysis treatment and can reduce in size and overall appearance.
-We only treat the upper skin layers by heat desication and we do not treat or remove the underlying skin tissues.
+Some types of facial blemishes such as tiny sebaceous hyperplasia and non pigmented blemishes such as plane warts can respond very well to electrolysis treatment and can reduce in size and overall appearance.
+We only treat the upper skin layers by heat dessication and we do not treat or remove the underlying skin tissues.

-Skin blemishes and moles may change in size or appearance, and we advise checking your moles regularly and seeing your doctor immediately if you are concerned or if you notice any changes (e.g. change in colour, shape or size, any discharge or irritation).
-We only treat non-pigmented moles that have been previously checked by a GP or specialist and we require written consent to treat for cosmetic reduction.
+Skin blemishes may change in size or appearance, and we advise checking your moles regularly and seeing your doctor immediately if you are concerned or if you notice any changes (e.g. change in colour, shape or size, any discharge or irritation).
+For certain blemishes we will require written GP consent.
 We will refuse treatment and recommend referral if we are at all in doubt as your safety is our out most priority.

 NB: We are NOT medical professionals and cannot identify, diagnose treat or cure skin conditions.
 If you are in doubt or concerned, we advise that you see your GP or doctor at the earliest possibility.